Why do We Assume Time is Linear?

 It’s weird and wonderful, and totally in sync with what some quantum physicists suspect.
 According to his webpage, Bem has a first degree in physics so there are no surprises here.

-You might like to read the full write up of this research in Psychology Today.
+You might like to read the full write up of the research in Psychology Today.